Finding a Hamiltonian cycle by finding the global minimizer of a linearly constrained problem: Rounding

 \section{Rounding}

 At each iteration we test if a HC can be obtained by a simple rounding procedure.
 In the $\mathcal{S}$ case we set the largest element in each row to one, starting with the row with the largest overall element.
 If the largest element happens to already have a unit element in the column we set the second largest in that row to one and so on.
-If there is no element available we have not identified a HC.
-After each setting of a variable to one we rebalance the constraints.
 A similar procedure is used in the $\mathcal{DS}$ case except in this case setting an element to unity induces more elements being set to zero.
 Moreover, we now fail to satisfy the $\mathcal{DS}$ constraints and so rebalancing is not done.

 Obviously, we could use more sophisticated rounding methods, which may allow us to identify a HC earlier.
 One potential improvement of this method would be to solve a heuristic at the completion of each iteration, using the current point ${\bf x}$, that tries to find a nearby HC.
-Such a hybrid approach was considered in \cite{Ali}, with promising results.
-This has not been explored since we are interested in testing our algorithm to the limit.
+Such a hybrid approach was considered by Eshragh et al. \cite{Ali}, with promising results.
+This has not been explored since we are interested in testing our algorithm without taking specific advantage of features possibly not common to other problems.

-Below we outline the structure of the algorithm, which we term DIPA (Determinant Interior Point Algorithm)
+Below we outline the structure of the algorithm, which we term DIPA (Determinant Interior Point Algorithm).